Can satellites shoot lasers?

 A: The light from a laser in space would continue on forever unless it hit something.
 However, if you were far enough away, you wouldn’t be able to detect the light.
 If you go far enough away, the light will eventually spread out far enough to be undetectable.

-READ: What are the benefits of public broadcasting?
+READ: What is the covenant of Jesus?

 What is laser communication technology?